This topic discussed residency status of foreign students and scholars for filing U.S. taxes.

 For taxpayers who meet the 183-day substantial presence test, the start date of residency for tax purposes is the first day the person was in the U.S. in the tax year in which the substantial presence test was met.

-Nonresident aliens may still be treated as residents for tax purposes if they are married to U.S. citizens.
+Nonresident aliens may still be treated as residents for tax purposes if they make an election to be treated as a resident alien when filing jointly with their spouse who is a U.S. citizen or resident.